ministryofjustice/opg-data-deputy-reporting/docs/architecture/decisions/0002-reports-unique-reference.md

 ## Consequences

-The Deputy Reporting Integration will have the unique ID it requires.
+* The Deputy Reporting Integration will have the unique ID it requires.
+* UUID's also allow us to decouple reports services from Sirius if needed at a future date.